The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Introduction

-The coefficients of the linear combination in $f_n$ may be restricted to satisfy $\sum_{k=1}^n |c_k|\le 2C$, and $c_0 = f(0)$. \end{theorem} It is worthy of noting that although the approximation rate is independent of the dimension in the $L_2$ norm sense, the constant $C$ can be exponentially large in the worst case scenario as pointed out in \cite{B93}.
+The Barron result shows that there exists an approximation scheme which only needs $n$ terms of sigmoidal functions $f_n$ and achieves the order $O(1/n)$ independent of $d$.
+However, it does not known how to obtain this approximation scheme without using an exponentially many data values.
+It is worth noting that although the approximation rate is independent of the dimension in the $L_2$ norm sense, the constant $C$ can be exponentially large in the worst case scenario as pointed out in \cite{B93}.
 This work leads to many recent studies on the properties and structures of Barron space $\Gamma_{B,C}$ and its extensions, e.g. the spectral Barron spaces and the generalization using ReLU or other more advanced activation functions instead of sigmodal functions above, e.g., \cite{KB18}, \cite{E20}, \cite{EMW19}, \cite{EW20}, \cite{EW20b}, \cite{SX20}, \cite{SX20b}, and the references therein.
-More recently, the super approximation power is introduced in \cite{SYZ21} which uses the floor function, exponential function, step function, and their compositions as the activation function and can achieve the exponential approximation rate.
+To the best of our knowledge, how to design algorithms to achieve the rate of convergence in (\ref{BarronRate}) numerically is still under study.